gsmx64/cf-jsbackend-blog/backend/README.md

 # CF-Backend-Blog - ENDPOINTS
-Here you can get information about all endpoint from the backend part of the blog.
+Here you can get information about all endpoints from the backend part of the blog.

 ## NOTE:
-Reeplace {{baseUrl}} with your local address, for example http://localhost:3001/api
+Replace (baseUrl) with your local address, for example http://localhost:3001/

 ## Enums:
 * USER STATUS: ENABLED, PENDING, BANNED